ShivamNegi/Battleship/README.md

+# About

+This is a two player battleship game in C over TCP using linux system call.You need a linux operating system to run it.
+No additional libraries need to be installed.
+Other installation instructions are given below.

 # Battleship

 Battleship (also Battleships or Sea Battle) is a guessing game for two players.
 It is known worldwide as a pencil and paper game